-In 1983 Max and Denalyn moved to Rio de Janeiro to help plant churches.
+In 1983, Max and Denalyn moved to Rio de Janeiro to help plant churches.
 During their five years in Brazil, Max continued to write, updating friends and family about their ministry.
-Eventually Max gathered those newsletters into a manuscript and sent them off to fifteen publishers.
-One publisher said yes.
+Eventually Max gathered the Rio newsletters and Florida columns into a manuscript and sent them off to fifteen publishers.
+After multiple rejections, one publisher finally said yes.

 - Birth Place: San Angelo, TX